Tsaobis Baboon Project

 Tsaobis is centrally located in Namibia.
 It is only a 3.5 hour drive from Windhoek (the capital).
 The nearest town, Karibib, is a one-hour drive away and comprises a petrol station, bank, post office, and basic shops.

 Data collection requires full-day follows of the study troops.
 This ensures that the location of the sleeping cliff used by the baboons each night is known, which in turn facilitates their pick-up by observers early the next morning.
 If the day begins late, or ends early, the baboons can be lost and may take several days to relocate.
 Full-day follows require that the field team have already had breakfast, prepared their pack lunches, and are ready to leave camp in good time before dawn; it also means that they will not get back before nightfall.
-The most distant baboon sleeping cliffs are about an hour away from camp (a half hour by car, and then another by foot), so a prompt start in the morning is essential (e.g. 5am).
+The most distant baboon sleeping cliffs are more than an hour away from camp, so a prompt start in the morning is essential (e.g. 4:30am).
 The baboons are then accompanied until they reach their sleeping cliff at dusk (e.g. 6pm, returning back to camp by 7pm).
 Although these are long days, the weekly schedule ensures that there are regular breaks for all the team (see below).

 Working with baboons in the Tsaobis landscape